The Loan Market Association Transparency Guidelines

 As noted above, in Europe, the vast majority of trades are carried out under the LMA secondary trading documents.
 The current form of LMA Standard Terms and Conditions, which will be incorporated (as amended by any additional terms agreed at time of trade) into any contract for the sale of bank debt that is expressed to be agreed on LMA terms, includes a big boy-style representation in Clause 21 (Non-Reliance and Independent Investigation).

-This clause includes the usual provisions requiring each party to confirm that it is a sophisticated buyer and seller and that it has carried out its own independent investigation based on the information it deems appropriate before deciding whether or not to enter into the transaction.
+This clause includes the usual provisions requiring each party to confirm that it is a sophisticated buyer and seller and that it has carried out its own independent investigation based on the information it deems appropriate before deciding whether to enter into the transaction.
 The clause also contains the following key provision dealing with any disparity of information:

 21.5 Material information